 4. For a vibrant and lush appearance, periodic fertilization is beneficial, especially during the growing season (spring and summer).

 5. To maintain healthy growth, consider repotting every 2-3 years or when the plant appears to be outgrowing its current pot.

 6. Propagation can be achieved through cuttings or division, allowing you to expand your collection of these delightful plants.

 7. Pruning may be done occasionally, both for aesthetic purposes and to maintain the plant's health.
 Remove any yellow or dying leaves to allow the plant to focus its energy on new growth.

 Light & Temperature

-Prayer plants thrive in moderate to bright indirect light.
-As tropical rainforest plants, they are adapted to growing under the shade of larger trees.
+Prayer plants bask in moderate to bright indirect light, a condition that mirrors their native tropical rainforest habitat, where they flourish beneath the sheltering canopy of larger trees.